-- 1. The court, among other requests, refused the request of the Elçi family's lawyers to be heard at the beginning of the hearing.
+- obtained by the Elçi family's lawyers, e.g., the report of the Forensic Architecture and a forensic medicine expert, reached a contrary conclusion on both matters. - 8.
+The hearing before the Diyarbakır 10th Heavy Penal Court on 21 October 2020 was highly problematic: - The court, among other requests, refused the request of the Elçi family's lawyers to be heard at the beginning of the hearing.
 The court refused to allow Türkan Elçi, Tahir Elçi's wife, to take the floor and submit her requests as the complainant.
-Without hearing the complainants and their request to become formal parties to the proceedings, the complainants could not question the suspect which is a right that is granted to them clearly under the Code of Criminal Procedure. - 2.
-The court refused to hear the accused police officers in person, instead, insisting on hearing them through SEGBIS (an official video communication system). - 3.
-The suspects were not visible to the family of Tahir Elçi or his lawyers, because the small screen was too far away from them to be seen.
-There were several technical issues making it difficult to hear the statement of the suspects, and these technical issues were not resolved by the court, even upon request of the family's lawyers. - 4.
-The court refused several times to allow the lawyers to speak and submit their requests.
-It threatened the lawyers and Mrs. Elçi that if they insisted on speaking, they would be expelled from the courtroom by force.
+Without hearing the complainants and their request to become formal parties to the proceedings, the complainants could not question the suspect which is a right that is granted to them clearly under the Code of Criminal Procedure. - The court refused to hear the accused police officers in person, instead, insisting on hearing them through SEGBIS (an official video communication system). - The suspects were not visible to the family of Tahir Elçi or his lawyers, because the small screen was too far away from them to be seen.
+There were several technical issues making it difficult to hear the statement of the suspects, and these technical issues were not resolved by the court, even upon request of the family's lawyers. - The court refused several times to allow the lawyers to speak and submit their requests.
+It threatened the lawyers and Mrs. Elçi that if they insisted on speaking, they would be expelled from the courtroom by force. - 9.
+The trial has been adjourned until 3 March 2021. - 10.
 The lawyers asked the judges to recuse themselves from hearing the case based on these occurrences during the hearing.
 However, the court did not rule on this request.
 Under the rules of procedure, before moving forward with the hearing, the court should have dealt with these requests as a matter of priority.
+The recusal request was later referred to the Diyarbakır 11th Heavy Penal Court which rejected it without any sufficient grounds.
+This was the first hearing in what may be a protracted trial of the police officers accused of the homicide of Tahir Elçi. - 11.
+More than 5-year delay in the proceeding and the arbitrary rejection of the requests of the lawyers representing the Elçi family indicate the authorities' failure to carry out a genuine investigation in conformity with the ECtHR's case-law on the procedural obligations of the state with respect to the right to life.